balena-io/docs/pages/learn/manage/actions.md

 ### Rename Application

 This action allows you to rename your application.
 This action is only available for new [applications types][app-types] such as `Starter`, `Microservices` or `Essentials`.
-Its not currently possible to rename `Legacy` or `Classic` applications, you will first need to upgrade your app type.
+It's not currently possible to rename `Legacy` or `Classic` applications, you will first need to upgrade your app type.

 ### Enable/Disable All Public Device URLs